HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    <include file="$(find fav_sim)/launch/simulation.launch" pass_all_args="true" />

 We can include other launch files.
 It is literally the same as copy pasting the content of the specified file right inside our own launch file.
-Furthermore we have the special syntax :code:`$(find fav_sim)` here.
+Furthermore, we have the special syntax :code:`$(find fav_sim)` here.
 We do not have to know the full path to the launch file.
-We can use :code:`$(find)`` to get the path to ros packages.
+We can use :code:`$(find)` to get the path to ros packages.
 In case the :code:`pass_all_args` attribute is set to :code:`true`, all arguments in our launch file get passed to the included launch file.
 Otherwise this would not be the case.

 Groups and Nodes
 ****************